 The SFBAAB and SJVAB are in nonattainment status for the California ambient air quality standards (CAAQS) and national ambient air quality standards (NAAQS) for multiple pollutants as a result of the emissions from past and present projects.
 The NCCAB currently attains all standards.
 Table 3.3-7 in Section 3.3, Air Quality and Greenhouse Gases, shows the attainment status of each air basin.
 Construction and operations of future projects, including HSR, would further contribute to nonattainment of the CAAQS and NAAQS in the SFAAB and SJVAB.
-Project features will minimize the potential for the violation of air quality standards in all three air basins, as well as contribution to an existing or projected air quality standard violation in the SFBAAB and SJVAB (AQ-IAMF#1 through AQ-IAMF#6).
-Furthermore, the Authority will implement additional on-site fugitive dust controls (AQ-MM#1), require and prioritize vehicles and off-road equipment use zero emission or near-zero emission technology (AQ-MM#2), and purchase offsets for reactive organic gases (ROG), nitrogen oxides (NOx), and PM emissions in the BAAQMD and SJVAPCD, as applicable (AQ-MM#3 and AQ-MM#4).
+Project features would minimize the potential for the violation of air quality standards in all three air basins, as well as contribution to an existing or projected air quality standard violation in the SFBAAB and SJVAB (AQ-IAMF#1 through AQ-IAMF#6).
+Furthermore, the Authority would purchase offsets for reactive organic gases (ROG), nitrogen oxides (NOx), and PM emissions in the BAAQMD, MBARD, and SJVAPCD, as applicable, (AQ-MM#1, AQ-MM#2, AQ-MM#3).